NodoLee/nodolee.github.com/10_about.md

 **Bachelor of Science** (Mar, 2003 \~ Feb.
 2008)<br>
 Department of Materials Science and Engineering, Korea University of Technology and Education (KoreaTech), Cheonan, Korea [Advisor: Prof. Y. Kim]<br>

-- Fabrication of high–refractive index differences SiON planar optical waveguide film using PECVD.
-Graduation portfolio and paper (2006)
-- Completion of teaching profession of the secondary school teacher (Grade II) of technology (2008)

 **Publication**